 Of course you’ll want to be in the “Unexpected” category.
 A simple way to get your staff there is to play a simple game with them.
 Ask them to name a place where they themselves received extraordinary customer service and what made it special.

 By coming up with examples, they can directly emulate that behavior try to deliver the same level of service, knowing it’ll make the other person feel just as special as they did once.

-I’ll be the first to endorse this book and Chip Conley in general.
+I’ll be the first to endorse The Rebel Rules and Chip Conley in general.
 We really don’t need more people following the rules, trying to fit in.
 We need those who “fit out,” live by their own values and run their businesses their way, because that’s what makes them set up for the long term.
 Definitely one of the best business books around!

 What else can you learn from the blinks?

 - Why you already were a rebel a long time ago and how to get it back